oracle/learning-library/data-management-library/goldengate/bigdata-new/introduction/introduction.md

     In this lab we will .....

-- **Lab: Configure GoldenGate Microservices BigData Kafka Target Property file using Administration Server ** -
+- **Lab: Configure GoldenGate Microservices BigData Kafka Target Property file using Administration Server ** - In this lab we will .....

+- **Lab: Managing GoldenGate Remotely using Adminclient ** -
     In this lab we will .....

 ## Learn More